 One of my earliest memories as a deaf child was attending a Deaf President Now (DPN) rally 3,000 miles from Washington, D.C. and experiencing the sweet anticipation when I. King Jordan was selected.
 When he declared to the world that “deaf people can do anything except hear”, it felt like the sun was about to rise after a cold winter night.

 The widespread hope was not misplaced.
-Would the current achievements of deaf people have been possible if not for the metaphorical doors that the protest events opened in American public life?
-Nobody can ever know for sure.
+Would current achievements of deaf people have been possible if not for the doors that the protest events opened in American public life?
+Nobody can know for sure.

 What I do know, however, is that both of my deaf grandmothers worked in the back offices of a bank because it was one of the few available jobs to deaf women.
 And that my deaf father had to ask his neighbors what the TV was saying about President John F. Kennedy in Dallas.

-Yet, while the university, community, and country have made social progress since that fateful week, it is hardly enough.
-There is still plenty of work yet to be done.
+While the university, community, and country have made social progress since that fateful week, we can agree there is still plenty of work yet to be done.
 That some people have moved forward should not obscure the fact that some others are still left behind today.
-That some phrases may have worked yesterday should not stop us from questioning whether they might be stale today.
+That some phrases may have worked yesterday should not stop us from questioning their efficiency today.

-As for the latter, 31 years later, it is quite interesting that DPN has continued to be a predominant force in how we advocate for ourselves.
-When we achieve something today as deaf people, for instance, and are then asked by those looking in: But, how?!
-In response, our instinct is, as almost as certain as our knees snap when hit with that orange reflex hammer, to relive that fateful moment in 1988 by pointing out:
+Speaking of the latter, when we achieve something notable today as deaf people and are then asked by those looking in: But, how?!
+In response, our instinct is, as almost as certain as our knees snap when hit with that orange reflex hammer, to relive that fateful moment in 1988, thirty-one years later, by pointing out:

 WE CAN DO ANYTHING EXCEPT HEAR!

-But is this not a yawn-inducing 31-year-old statement?
+Is this not a yawn-inducing statement?
 (Hippies have “Make love, not war.”
 Radicals have “Piss On Pity.”
 Is this really the best we can do?)

-What we do not discuss enough is the naivete, the dullness of the DPN motto that we persist on throwing around like a tattered baseball at a Rawlings conference picnic.
-In 2019, “Deaf people can do anything except hear” is not only boring and circular.
+Furthermore, what we do not discuss enough is the naivete of the DPN motto that we persist on throwing around like a tattered baseball.
+For one thing, “Deaf people can do anything except hear” is circular.

 (Imagine blondes announcing that they can do anything except not have blonde hair!)

-Thirty-one years later, if one thing has become clear, it is that ‘deaf people’ are complex individuals whose lived experiences intersect and collide.
+For another thing, ‘Deaf people’ are complex individuals whose lived experiences are not always shared.
 Put differently, what about Matt Maxey of Deafinitely Dope?
 Is he deaf?
 (Yes.)
 Can he hear?
 (Well, yes.)
 Can he wait at coffee shops for his friends without fearing arrest?
 (Probably not.)

-Thirty-one years later, as we revisit historical monuments and social practices, it is somewhat of a mystery why this reflexive saying hasn’t been debated yet.
+Thirty-one years later, as we revisit historical monuments and social practices, it is somewhat of a mystery why this reflexive saying hasn’t been re-imagined yet.
 It is 2019.
-We ought to be able to talk about, and improve on, outdated declarations that were once incisive wisdom, which is perhaps an inspiring sign of the social progress that we have made since 1988.
+We should be able to improve on outdated declarations that were once incisive wisdom.

-In any case, the DPN protest is a timely anecdote.
+Nonetheless, the DPN protest is a timely anecdote in this tumultuous age.
 56 years ago, a charismatic minister said we have a dream.
 31 years ago, four student leaders marched on the US Capitol and announced that we still have a dream.
 Today, many of us still share dreams.